 In order to validate this product, it has been compared with Total Carbon Column Observation Network (TCCON, Wunch et al., 2011) ground-based XCO2 retrievals using version GGG2014 (Wunch et al., 2015).

-The validation has been done as for the Level 2 products but with the following exceptions:
+The validation has been done similarly as for the Level 2 products but with some exception, e.g., the monthly mean product has been directly compared with monthly mean TCCON data.